JulieMurray/buildr-documentation/user/pages/01.overview/03.config-styles-layouts/docs.md

 Theme files contain data relating specifically to the visual display of the site.

-Each theme is stored in json format using three groups of objects: settings, colors and files:
+Each theme is stored in json format (object) using three groups of objects: settings, colors and files:

 Settings (any parameter that isn't set by using the color picker):